Scaling Laws for LLM-Based Data Compression

 Within a given token window, self-attention adapts on-the-fly to file-specific patterns (repeating pixels, periodic audio cycles), shaving off most of the entropy. -

-Pretraining internalizes bursty repetitions, Zipf’s law, heavy tails, and long-range autocorrelations—statistics shared by all byte streams.
+Pretraining internalizes bursty repetitions, Zipf’s law, heavy tails, and long-range autocorrelations statistics shared by all byte streams.
 Even without context, compression ratio should be far below uniform-noise rates.
+Do read Benford’s Law, Zipf’s Law and the Pareto Distribution to know more about naturally occuring data distributions and their universality

-Future work should quantify each component’s contribution and trace how they emerge during pretraining.
+A really interesting future work should be to quantify each component’s contribution and trace how they emerge during pretraining.

 References